Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 # How to Configure Service Fabric Automatic OS Image Upgrade

-This article describes how to configure Service Fabric automatic OS image upgrade for management of Windows OS hotfixes and security updates.
+This article describes how to configure Service Fabric Automatic OS Image Upgrade for management of Windows OS hotfixes and security updates.
 This is a best practice for Service Fabric clusters running in production.
-See [Automatic OS image upgrade](https://learn.microsoft.com/azure/service-fabric/how-to-patch-cluster-nodes-windows) for more information including information about Patch Orchestration Application (POA) and how to configure it if unable to use automatic OS image upgrade.
-Failure to configure automatic OS image upgrade or POA can result in Service Fabric cluster downtime due to default OS hotfix patching configuration which will randomly restart nodes without warning or coordination with Service Fabric Resource Provider.
+See [Automatic OS Image Upgrade](https://learn.microsoft.com/azure/service-fabric/how-to-patch-cluster-nodes-windows) for more information including information about Patch Orchestration Application (POA) and how to configure it if unable to use Automatic OS Image Upgrade.
+Failure to configure Automatic OS Image Upgrade or POA can result in Service Fabric cluster downtime due to default OS hotfix patching configuration which will randomly restart nodes without warning or coordination with Service Fabric Resource Provider.

 ## Configure 'Silver' or higher node type durability tier